byronicle/byronicle.github.io/index.md

 **Apr 2015 – Jul 2018**
 - Designed and deployed core office IT infrastructure, including Linux-based OpenVPN and Samba with LDAP
 - Automated software deployment and macOS imaging using Munki and Deploy Studio
-- Built internal tools in Python to enhance AlienVault-based open source SIEM system
+- Built internal tools in Python for account management
 - Managed Citrix XenServer clusters and FreePBX telephony system
 - Led Puppet-based automation for office infrastructure, mentoring junior team members
 - Technical lead for Office Relocation